UK Edition. Click here for US version.

 If you are having blood tests (such as red blood cell status tests or liver

-that you are taking your medicine.
-This is because your medicine can
+you are taking your medicine.
+This is because your medicine can affect the

 Other medicines and Co-Amoxiclav

-taken or might take any other medicines.
-This includes medicines that
+or might take any other medicines.
+This includes medicines that can be

 If you are taking allopurinol (used for gout) with your medicine, it may be